-1. This is a Fairly Standard Policy:
+1. Late Fees is a Fairly Standard Policy in Contracts

-2. Get Paid on time:
+2. Get Paid on time

-3. Be the first to get paid:
+3. Be the first to get paid

 If your client has to make payments to several businesses like yours, whose bill do you think they will clear first – The one who charges late fees OR the one who does not?

 If your client is struggling with making promised payments, you never know how bad their current financial is now and how much worse it can get soon.
-It is better to be in the front of the line.
+It is better to be in front of the line.

-You are simply charging client for the extra effort and cost that you have to incur to recover your money.
-Any extra time spent by your staff is an overhead, this time could have been utilized in a more productive way.
+You are simply charging the client for the extra effort and cost that you have to incur to recover your money.
+Any extra time spent by your staff is overhead, this time could have been utilized in a more productive way.

-6. Every bit counts:
+6. Every bit counts

-7. It puts a number:
+7. It puts a number out there

 So look beyond just the core late fees aspect, there are so many other business benefits of it.

-Additionally, add to your contract that if a payment is over 90 days over due the account can be forwarded to a Collections Agency.
+Additionally, add to your contract that if a payment is over 90 days overdue the account can be forwarded to a Collections Agency.

 Check with your attorney before setting your late fees.
-Rules and regulations around these change from state-to-state.
+Rules and regulations around these change from state to state.